Njorogetracy/find-the-origin/README.md

 # Let's get quizycall
 (Developer Hope Tracy Njoroge)

-let's get quizycall is an game targeted towards people who love to satisfy their quest for knwoledge.
+let's get quizycall is a game targeted towards people who love to satisfy their quest for knwoledge.
 It aims to educate and entertain its users through the questions asked within the quiz.

 ![Resposive image of homepage on different devices with different screen sizes]()